Making Sense of the Law on race discrimination for employees

 Victimisation where someone is treated detrimentally because they have made or intend to make a complaint or allegation of race discrimination at work.
 Also where they give or intend to give evidence in relation to a complaint.

 Our race discrimination lawyers have experience in successfully bringing race discrimination claims.
 We help employees as well as job applicants and agency workers who have been discriminated against.
+We also offer advice on redundancy and Settlement Agreements in relation to race discrimination at work.
 If we cannot resolve your case to your satisfaction, we can represent you at an Employment Tribunal.